 The Lie About Common Core

-It was developed to address the inadequacy of incoming college freshman
+It was developed to address the inadequacy of incoming college freshmen

 and to establish national education standards.

 It is a glaring example of well-intended but misinformed ideas making

 their way into accepted education policy.
 Again.

 Established around 2010, Common Core is a set of standards that pushes kids faster than previously in their elementary, middle school, and high school education.
 It flies in the face of individualized instruction, which promotes meeting a child where his developmental stage indicates he is ready.
 It also contradicts the philosophy of a democratic society: the idea that people get to choose their own path in life.
 Common Core dictates advanced placement acquisition of concepts as early as third grade, when students are expected to begin their foray into multiplication, division, and algebraic expressions, and write analyses of character development in books like Charlotte's Web.
 It assumes that all students are college-bound and must be prepped for that beginning in their primary years in elementary school.